MF42-DZH/CAtom/README.md

 * You must compile this test suite and any test sources with at least the `-g` flag and no optimisation flags (alternatively `-Og`) to get useful results.
 * On Windows, use `Makefile.win` instead of the normal `Makefile`.
 * Use the `-V` makefiles to use the verbose test suite.
 Useful for debugging when asserts occur.
+* You may get a warning from your linter that adding an int to a string does not concatenate them when you're using the assert macros.
+Feel free to ignore that warning.